cheezy/testgen/Readme.md

     testgen project <project_name> --with-gametel

+If you want to setup project to use the Appium library

+    testgen project <project_name> --with-appium

 ## Native Windows testing

 If you are testing a native windows application, <em>testgen</em> can setup the project to use the Mohawk gem.